-Yes, and when as per the historical records, the Islamic armies invaded Persia many of the Zoroastrians had to migrate to places such as Gujarat and Pakistan.
+Moreover, it is also important to know that it was the official religion of Persia from 650 BCE until the rise of Islam which dawned during the 7th century.
+Yes, as per the historical records, when the Islamic armies invaded Persia many of the Zoroastrians had to migrate to places such as Gujarat and Pakistan.
 Currently, there are about 2.6 million Zoroastrians worldwide.

 Leave a Reply: